The Absent-Minded Professor

 96 minutes May 2008

-The Absent-Minded Professor is a quite enjoyable science fiction film, with the science presented as gobbledygook but the comedy well plotted.
+The Absent-Minded Professor is a quite enjoyable science fiction film, with the science presented as blackboard gobbledygook and bubbling test-tube pipe-mazes, but integrated firmly within a well-plotted comedy.
 Professor Brainard of Mayfield College has a chemistry experiment go successfully awry, rather in the manner of the discovery of the vulcanization of rubber.
 The serendipitous invention he names flubber, for flying rubber.
 It's got a lot of bounce, and if one is not careful, the rate of bounce gets out of control.

 Fred MacMurray as Professor Brainard is excellent as usual, and Keenan Wynn as the hostile businessman Alonzo Hawk is outstanding.
-The pace is good and the sight-gags come fast.
+The pace is good and the sight-gags come fast: good fun throughout, and thoughtfully developed.
 Well worth watching.

 © 2008 Robert Wilfred Franson

-the movie's title as displayed in the film footage itself, is:
+the title as displayed in the film footage itself, is:

 The